Master's Degree in Teaching Training

 You can also consult the subjects section of this Master's programme.

-During the 2017-18 academic year, the following specializations will be offered:
+During this academic year, the following specializations will be offered:

 In order to be awarded this Master's degree, students must publically defend their Master's thesis in front of a committee gathered for the presentation on the date designated by the academic committee.
 The defence may only be carried out once all other subjects and the practicum in an educational institution have been completed.